-In rounds after the job is first reported, a "held" question (whether a person now holds health insurance through the employer) is asked via two different paths in the Review of Jobs section.
+In rounds after the job is first reported, a "held" question (whether a person now holds health insurance through the employer) is asked in the Review of Jobs section.
 This is to determine if there has been any change in coverage.
-The first location is at RJ70, where the question asked if insurance was offered, but not taken by the employee when the job was first reported and no coverage has been reported since the initial round.
-The question is also asked at RJ80 for cases where:
+RJ70 (HELD) is asked if insurance was offered, but not taken by the employee when the job was first reported and no coverage has been reported since the initial round.
+RJ80 (HELD) is asked where:

-- insurance coverage through the job ended in a prior round or - insurance coverage through the job was never reported and the person was offered insurance through the job in the round the job was first reported or - the respondent disavows insurance coverage in the Health Insurance section despite having previously indicated insurance coverage through the job in the Employment section of the interview.
+- insurance coverage through the job ended in a prior round or - insurance coverage through the job was never reported and the person was not offered insurance through the job in the round the job was first reported or - the respondent disavows insurance coverage in the Health Insurance section despite having previously indicated insurance coverage through the job in the Employment section of the interview, and, as part of the disavowal question series in the HX section, further indicates that health insurance was not offered through the job. - the respondent initially confirms insurance coverage in the Health Insurance section, but then indicates that they are not the policyholder of the insurance coverage through the job reported in the Employment section of the interview.
+Note that for this type of insurance disavowal, whether insurance was offered through the job is not asked in the HX section.

 MEPS then includes several clarifying questions regarding health insurance status and availability to the jobholder through an employer.
-Additional questions about OFFER are asked of some respondents, based on their responses to RJ70 or RJ80.
-Specifically, a respondent is asked whether the employer offered health insurance through the current main job (OFFER) in cases where respondents who were asked RJ70 had the following responses: they do not report holding coverage through the employer, do not know whether they held coverage through the employer, or refuse to indicate whether they held health insurance through the employer.
-The OFFER question is also asked of respondents who, when asked RJ80, reported that they did not hold health insurance through the current main job.
+Where the person does not report, does not know, or refuses to indicate the insurance status at RJ70, or reports no coverage at RJ80, the respondent is asked a series of OFFER questions to determine if the jobholder was offered insurance and, if not, whether the employer offers health insurance to anyone at the firm.

 Lastly, when a respondent indicates that the jobholder of a reviewed job neither holds nor was offered health insurance at the job, the respondent is asked if any other employees at the job were offered health insurance (OFREMP).